Bullying at work

 Alert: This News article is now over a year old and may not now be relevant/correct.
 For up to date information on this topic please contact us by emailing email@example.com or calling us to discuss.

-The TV and Press are buzzing at the moment with allegations that Gordon Brown has bullied members of staff in Downing Street and Whitehall.
+Back in 2010 the press were alleging that Gordon Brown has bullied members of staff in Downing Street and Whitehall.

-Bullying and harassment in the workplace give rise to a number of legal issues:
+Bullying and harassment in the workplace gives rise to a number of moral and legal implications:

 - An employer may be liable under the discrimination legislation if it fails to protect its employees and other workers from harassment in the course of their employment.